MonaNaamani/Programming-Notes/JavaScript.md

 ```
 alert( 0 === false ); // false, because the types are different
 ```

+#### `?`	ternary operator

+We can use a ternary operator to simplify an if...else statement.

+isNightTime ? console.log('Turn on the lights!') : console.log('Turn off the lights!');

+In the example above:
+- The condition, isNightTime, is provided before the ?.
+- Two expressions follow the ? and are separated by a colon :.
+- If the condition evaluates to true, the first expression executes.
+- If the condition evaluates to false, the second expression executes.

 ### Logical Operators <a id="Logical"></a>

 Although they are called “logical”, they can be applied to values of any type, not only boolean.
 Their result can also be of any type.
 There are four logical operators in JavaScript: